TMW-forks/tmwchat/README.md

 2. Installation
 3. Configuration
 4. Usage
+5. Shop mode
-5. Dependencies
+6. Dependencies
-6. Author
+7. Author
-7. Links
+8. Links
-8. Special thanks
+9. Special thanks

 ## About ##
 TMWChat is a chat client for The Mana World MMORPG, running in Emacs.
 It supports sending and receiving messages on the world map, sending and receiving private messages (whispers), and emotes.
 A simple notification system allows the user to see a pop-up in the notification area, when Emacs window is not active.
+It also supports ManaPlus-compatible shop mode.

 ## Installation ##
 Add this to your Emacs init file: